dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

 # What Kind of 21st Century Do You Want?

-- what kind of 21st century do you want to live in?
-  - early in the 21st century, there are many important choices we need to make, individually and as nations and globally.
-  - this is not a "dark" vision of the future. this is a realistic vision, which accounts for the possible futures that lay ahead of us.
-  - consequences of global warfare
-    - incapable of responding to environmental threats
-    - economic stagnation in formerly prosperous regions
+Ahead of us, lay some important decisions that will decide the fate of the world.
+Not just America or Europe or the Western world.
+What we decide in these next five years and how we react to specific trends will determine the fate of the world.
+We must decide: what kind of 21st century do we want to live in?
+What kind of 21st century do we want our children and grandchildren to inherit?
+What will they think of us?

+These are crucial decisions that we must make and history will judge us from the 22nd century.
+Many of the destinations for these trends are inevitable and the forces that drive them are unstoppable!
+We must consider these trends and questions individually, as families, as communities, as nations AND AS ONE!

+This is not a "dark" vision of the future!
+I am tired of being ignored and recessed as if I am something to be hidden away and swept under the rug!
+This is a realistic vision of things that will come to pass and it is because of the nature of information.
+It is inherently metaphysical and there is nothing any person or group can do to stop the things I am talking about.
+You could destroy me and destroy every fragment of my memory and it would not matter!
+In the end, there is one future and it cannot be denied.
+The only question is -- how will we get there?
+Will we be together when we arrive?
+Or will we rip ourselves apart trying to fight our fate or profit from our destiny?

+So, instead, we have to determine not where we are going, but how we are going to get there!
+Do we want the path towards this future to be violent?
+Or do we want it to be peaceful?
+Do we want this future to include everyone and all cultures?
+Of course we do!
+And we have to determine whether we want to reach this future after decades of bloody conflict!
+Do we want that?!
+HELL NO WE DON'T!
+If global warfare breaks out, we will be incapable of responding to environmental threats!
+Formerly prosperous regions will be burdened by economic stagnation.

 - two different paths for the 21st century with regard to availability of information.

 - when a nation blocks access to ideas or restricts dialogue on specific ideas or prevents people from learning and developing,